luxeengine/luxe-docs/docs/tutorials/draw-and-input/index.md

 Drawing primitives and handling basic input.

 !!! example "outcome"
-    In this step we'll **use the Draw api** to put something on screen.
+    In this tutorial we'll **use the Draw api** to put something on screen.
     We'll also use the **Input Query API** for handling prototype style input.

     We'll make a simple game where pressing a key will drop